On Exact Reznick, Hilbert-Artin and Putinar's Representations: Exact Reznick and Hilbert-Artin's representations

-This implies that } From Theorem~\ref{th:costmultivsos}, the running time is upper bounded by $\bigo{( (\tau + D \log n)^2 (4 d+8D + 2)^{15n+6} )}$, which ends the proof. \end{proof} {The bit complexity of $\reznicksos$ is polynomial in the Reznick's degree $D$ of the representation.
+From Theorem~\ref{th:costmultivsos}, the running time is upper bounded by $(\tau + D \log n)^2 \cdot (d+D)^{(d+D)^{\bigo{(n)}}}$, which ends the proof. \end{proof} {The bit complexity of $\reznicksos$ is polynomial in the Reznick's degree $D$ of the representation.
 In all the examples we tackled, this degree was rather small as shown in Section~\ref{sec:benchs}. }